gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 [1] The project does not use TensorFlow, but this container is suitable.
 Our suite of containers is being updated as the Workflows product develops.

 [2] The model as set up is small and so doesn't benefit from the addition of a GPU such as P4000, so C7 is preferred.
-C5 will also run but takes about 2x as long.
+If you do not have access to a C7 instance, C5 will also run but takes about 2x as long (~20 minutes instead of ~10 minutes).

 ## To run the Workflow (advanced)